Master of Science in Athletic Training

 To learn more about the program please join us at our next Information Session.

-Application requirements for the Athletic Training Education Program (ATEP) are:
+Application requirements for the Athletic Training Program (ATP) are:

 1. An application for admission with a non-refundable graduate application fee